clemensv/avrotize/README.md

 avrotize x2a --xsd <path_to_xsd_file> --avsc <path_to_avro_schema_file> [--namespace <avro_schema_namespace>]
 ```

+Conversion issues:
+* All XML Schema elements are mapped to Avro record types with fields, whereby
+  both elements and attributes become fields in the record.
+* `simpleType` declarations and all type constraints are ignored.
+Avro does not
+  support the same level of validation as XML Schema.

 ### Convert Avro schema to Kusto table declaration

 ```bash
 avrotize a2k --avsc <path_to_avro_schema_file> --kusto <path_to_kusto_kql_file> [--record-type <record_type>]
 ```

+Conversion issues:
+* Only the Avro `record` type can be mapped to a Kusto table.
+If the Avro schema
+  contains other types (like `enum` or `array`), the tool will ignore them.
+* Only the first `record` type in the Avro schema is converted to a Kusto table.
+  If the Avro schema contains other `record` types, they will be ignored.
+The
+  `--record-type` option can be used to specify which `record` type to convert.
+* The fields of the record are mapped to columns in the Kusto table.
+Fields that
+  are records or arrays or maps are mapped to columns of type `dynamic` in the
+  Kusto table.

 ### Convert Avro schema to T-SQL table definition